School of Civil and Environmental Engineering, and Construction Management

 CE 2103.
 Civil Engineering Measurements.
 (2-3) 3 Credit Hours.

-Prerequisites: CE 1301 and MAT 1214.
+Prerequisite: CE 1301 and MAT 1213 (or MAT 1214 in previous catalogs).
 Principles of measurement and error analysis; application of equipment to acquire, analyze, and control data in civil engineering systems; and introduction to plane surveying.
 Generally offered: Fall, Spring, Summer.
-Course Fees: LRE1 $25; STSE $30.
+Course Fee: LRE1 $25; STSE $30.

 CE 2313.
 Computer-Aided Design in Civil Engineering.
 (3-0) 3 Credit Hours.